Lasso in infinite dimension: application to variable selection in functional multivariate linear regression: Introduction

 \section{Introduction}

-In more and more applications, the observations are measured over fine grids (e.g. time grids).
-The approach of Functional Data Analysis \citep{RS05,FV06,FR11} consists in modeling the data as a set of random functions.
-It has proven to be very fruitful in many applications, for instance in spectrometrics \citep[see e.g.][]{Pham+10}, in the study of electroencephalograms \citep{di_multilevel_2009}, biomechanics \citep{sorensen_quantification_2012} and econometrics \citep{laurini_dynamic_2014}.
+More and more often, the data we observe come from one or more random variables taking their values in a space of infinite dimension.
+This is the case, for example, for data that can be represented as curves.
+The need to develop tools adapted to the nature of the data explains the growing interest in the field of functional data analysis \citep{RS05,FV06,FR11}.
+It has proven to be very fruitful in many applications, for example in spectrometry \citep[see for example][]{Pham+10}, in the study of electroencephalograms \citep{di_multilevel_2009}, in biomechanics \citep{sorensen_quantification_2012} and in econometrics \citep{laurini_dynamic_2014}.

-In some contexts, and more and more often, the data is a vector of curves.
-This is the case in \citet{ACEV04} where the aim is to predict ozone concentration of the day after from ozone concentration curve, $NO$ concentration curve, $NO_2$ concentration curve, wind speed curve and wind direction of the current day.
-Another example comes from nuclear safety problems where we study the risk of failure of a nuclear reactor vessel in case of loss of coolant accident as a function of the evolution of temperature, pressure and heat transfer parameter in the vessel \citep{Roche15}.
-The aim of the article is to study the link between a real response $Y$ and a vector of covariates $\mathbf X=(X^1,...,X^p)$ with observations $\{(Y_i,\mathbf X_i), i=1,...,n\}$ where $\mathbf X_i=(X_i^1,...,X_i^p)$ is a vector of covariates which can be of different nature (curves or vectors).
+In some contexts, and more and more often, the data are a finite number of curves.
+We call this case multidimensional functional data.
+This is the case in \citet{ACEV04} where the objective is to predict the ozone concentration of the next day from the ozone concentration curve, the $NO$ concentration curve, the $NO_2$ concentration curve, the wind speed curve and the wind direction of the current day.
+Another example comes from nuclear safety problems where the risk of failure of a nuclear reactor vessel in case of a loss of coolant accident is studied as a function of the evolution of the temperature, pressure and heat transfer parameter in the vessel \citep{Roche15}.
+It can also happen, perhaps more often, that the observed quantities are of different natures (curves and vectors or scalars).
+This case has motivated the study of partial linear models (see for example \citealt{Shin09,WSW21,XU202044}) where a quantity of interest $Y$ depends both on vectors and on functional covariates.

+In the case where the number of covariates, especially functional or infinite dimensional covariates, is large, it may be necessary to select the most relevant covariates for prediction, either to solve the computational problems posed by the complexity of the data or to obtain an interpretable prediction procedure.